 Upon the transfer of a vehicle, the original owner must retain the plates and notify the DMV of the transfer and deliver the certificate of registration.
 The DMV shall issue a new registration certificate that indicates the use for the plates.
 The owner may then use the plate on another vehicle as indicated by the registration certificate.

-The registered owner of a vehicle’s plate may surrender it to the DMV along with the registration card and receive, upon full payment of fees, a plate and registration card for a different vehicle of a different class.
+The registered owner of a vehicle may surrender its plate to the DMV along with the registration card and receive pro-rated fees for a different vehicle of a different class.

 If a vehicle being transferred is a motorcycle, a motor home, a motor truck, or a dual purpose motor home or dual purpose farm truck with a GVW of not more than 8,000 lbs., the owner must remove the license plate and keep it for use on another vehicle.
 If the vehicle being transferred is any other type of vehicle, the plate remains with the vehicle.